 Q4.
 How can a business or service provider accommodate a person unable to wear a mask, while also protecting the health and safety of employees and other patrons?

 An individual who cannot wear a mask as a result of a recognized medical condition is entitled to accommodation.

 The particular accommodation should fit the person’s need(s) and the circumstances of the business or service to the point of undue hardship.
 As such, suitable accommodations will likely differ on a case-by-case basis.

 In some circumstances, the suitable accommodation may be to allow the person to receive services without a mask.
 However, a reasonable accommodation might instead take other forms.
 Including:

 - Remote delivery of services, through telephone, email or videoconferencing

 In assessing an accommodation request, employers and service providers must balance the duty to accommodate with any resulting health and safety risks.

 Q5.
 I am a service provider.
 I understand that each situation is unique, but I need to advise my employees how to respond to a person who either claims to have a medical reason for not wearing a mask or just refuses to wear a mask.

-Given the significant potential health and safety concerns associated with Covid-19, and the apparent breach of Public Health Orders by individuals who do not fall within the exemptions, it is reasonable for a business to require a medical note confirming that the bearer is unable to wear a mask for medical reasons.
-The medical note is not required to include specific information or details, only that you require accommodation.
+Given the significant potential health and safety concerns associated with Covid-19, and the possible breach of Public Health Orders by misguided individuals, it is reasonable for a business to require a medical note confirming that the bearer is unable to wear a mask for medical reasons.
+The medical note is not required to include specific information or details, only that they require accommodation.